-At this time, each laboratory group will formulate an hypothesis and design an experiment to test that hypothesis.
+Before leaving lab today each laboratory group will formulate an hypothesis and design an experiment to test that hypothesis.
 To formulate an hypothesis, you might just wonder aloud, "What if we....?"
 For instance, what if we prevent the cells from transcribing any new RNA?
 What if we prevent the cells from translating any new proteins?
 What if these plant cells are put in the dark?
 What would happen in the presence of added ATP? caffeine? glucose? amino acids?
 EGTA?
-When your lab team has agreed upon a question that interests you, you then should use your knowledge of molecular and cellular biology to formulate a probable answer to your question.
+When your lab team has agreed upon a question of interest, you then should use your knowledge of molecular and cellular biology to formulate a probable answer to your question.
 For example, if we block translation with the drug cycloheximide, then you might hypothesize that flagella will not regenerate at all.
 This hypothesis is a good one because it can be tested.
 A bad hypothesis might be, "Chlamydomonas cells do not like to have their flagella removed and are happier when the flagella are regenerate."
-This hypothesis is practically impossible to test.
+This hypothesis is practically impossible to test for a measurement of Chlamydomonas happiness is not known.
 Formulate your hypothesis so that you can design an experiment to test it.
 To help you formulate a testable hypothesis consider the reagents that we can make available to you in lab next week in the table below.
 Your team must sign up for an option before leaving lab today.

-DRUG/ STOCK FINAL/WORKING FUNCTION REAGENT(S) Concentration Concentration translation inhibitor Cycloheximide 2 mg/mL in ethanol I0 μg/mL transcription inhibitor Actinomycin D 5 mg/mL in ethanol 50 μg/mL phosphodiesterase (PDE) inhibitor Caffeine 66 mM in water 6.6 mM elevated and/or reduced Ca++ Calcium EGTA (ion chelator) 100 mM in water 100 mM in water I mM I mM disrupts IP 3 production lithium chloride I M in water 20 mM prevent photosynthesis darkness (use foil) alter metabolism temperature variation (requires different settion the spectrophotome •
+FUNCTION translation inhibitor DRUG/ REAGENT(S) Cycloheximide STOCK Concentration 2 mg/mL in ethanol FINAL/WORKING Concentration 10 μg/mL transcription inhibitor Actinomycin D 5 mg/mL in ethanol 50 μg/mL phosphodiesterase (PDE) inhibitor Caffeine 66 mM in water 6.6 mM elevated and/or reduced Ca++ Calcium EGTA (ion chelator) 100 mM in water 100 mM in water I mM I mM disrupts IP 3 production lithium chloride I M in water 20 mM prevent photosynthesis darkness (use foil) alter metabolism temperature variation